carpentries-incubator/geospatial-python/episodes/08-crop-raster-data.md

 array([27.7121001 , 35.87837949, 28.24591124, 36.45725024])
 ```

-The bounding box is in the form of `[minx, miny, maxx, maxy]`.
-Comparing this values with the raster image, we can see the magnitude of the bounding box coordinates does not match the coordinates of the raster image.
+The bounding box is composed of the `[minx, miny, maxx, maxy]` values of the raster.
+Comparing these values with the raster image, we can identify that the magnitude of the bounding box coordinates does not match the coordinates of the raster image.
 This is because the two datasets have different coordinate reference systems (CRS).
-Therefore, we need to align the CRS of the two datasets before cropping the raster image.
+This will cause problems when cropping the raster image, therefore we first need to align the CRS-s of the two datasets

 Considering the raster image has larger data volume than the vector data, we will reproject the vector data to the CRS of the raster data.
 We can use the `to_crs` method: